-If an operator is spraying a contact product with limited or no translocative properties, then coverage becomes very important.
+As for our demonstration, some interpretation is required.
+If an operator is spraying a contact product with limited or no translocative properties, then coverage becomes especially important.
 In order to improve coverage, higher volumes and finer droplets combined with slower travel speeds are often advised.
-However, operators prefer to use less water and drive faster, and fine droplets contribute to spray drift.
+This may be impractical, as most operators prefer to use less water and drive faster.

 When we used Medium-Fine droplets with no air assist, coverage was good (Figure 14) and better than coverage obtained using Very Coarse droplets.
 However, spray drift was unacceptable (Figure 15).
 When air-assist was engaged, we reaped the coverage advantage of smaller droplets and drift reduction as good or better than what we saw with coarser droplets.
 Unexpectedly, we did not see an obvious improvement in coverage from the air assist.
 This begs the question “If the spray didn’t drift, where did it go?”
 This demo was a far cry from a formal mass accounting exercise, but my guess is it wasn’t effectively captured by our collectors and that a hefty fraction ended up on the ground.
 We would expect more uniform coverage under the boom, and some improvement in canopy penetration, but our ad hoc experiment wasn’t sophisticated enough to reveal it.